fuad021/__LA18.06__/experiment/exp1/README.md

 #### Conclusion:

 1. 4 vectors can be found such that they have ndp wrt every other vectors in that set in xyz space.
 [I've found 86K vector quadruples in range -500 to 500].
-2. Hypothesis: n-1 vectors can be found in n-d space.
+2. <strong>Hypothesis: n-1 vectors can be found in n-d space.</strong>